Strat-O-Matic Football: Plays

-Similarities and differences with regard to fantasy football
+Similarities and differences with fantasy football

 Strat-O-Matic Football draft leagues appeal to many fans of fantasy football.
 In a fantasy football league participants compile a team of NFL players and as the current NFL season progresses the success of participants' teams is measured by the performance of the NFL players on their team.
 In a Strat-O-Matic Football draft league participants compile a team of NFL players whose cards and ratings measuring their in-game performance are determined from a prior NFL season – usually the most recently completed season although there are many draft leagues which use much older seasons instead based upon the preferences of members within the league – and participants play games using Strat-O-Matic Football.
 In this way participants are not only building their team of NFL players but they are also greatly affecting the outcome with the strategies they use during the game.

 In a Strat-O-Matic Football draft league participants craft their teams by drafting individual players based in large part on their own preferences.
 For example, one league participant may focus on drafting a team with a good running game (by drafting good running backs and offensive linemen early in the draft) while another participant may focus on drafting a good run defense and/or a good pass defense; other participants may focus on a more balanced approach.
 It is up to individual participant to decide how to craft his team during the draft and often this decision is based upon the participant’s style of play during a game.